 I LOVE cooking on holidays.
-I know lots of you probably dread it, but if you have some dependable recipes and don’t put too much pressure on yourself to get super-fancy, you can produce a great meal that will satisfy everyone and not be too much work for you.
+There’s really no need to dread it if you have some dependable recipes and don’t put too much pressure on yourself to get super-fancy!
+You too can produce a great meal to satisfy everyone and not be too much work for you.
 The key is planning and keeping a list handy of what you need to do.
 I make a pretty detailed list because I tend to forget the important things like ‘set the table’ which causes me to rush around like a crazy woman when everyone arrives.
 So, keep it simple, make your list (preferably the night before) and get cooking!

 EASTER – so many choices.
 Do I want a glazed spiral-sliced ham, roast lamb, turkey or prime rib?
 Potatoes-mashed, roasted or scalloped?
 Which vegetable?
 What kind of salad and what about dessert?
 I decided to simplify this year.
-So here is my menu.
+Here’s my menu.
 Bon Appetit!

 ~Roast prime Rib with Gravy and Horseradish Sauce